 Please note that people can apply to both the state and local programs, but people cannot receive assistance to pay rent for the same month from two different sources.

-- City of Chicago Department of Family & Support Services: Program now open (deadline to apply: extended to April 16) »
+- City of Chicago Department of Family & Support Services: Closed for applications on April 30.
+Learn more »

 If you are need additional resources to help pay your rent, especially if you are risk of homelessness, please contact a homeless service provider through the coordinated entry network for your local Continuum of Care »

 Prior COVID-19 Housing Assistance: CARES Act

 In March 2020, Congress passed the CARES Act, a $2 trillion direct spending bill to respond to the coronavirus pandemic, which provided $12 billion in housing and community development resources.
 Illinois communities were allocated $332.6 million for three HUD programs funded through the CARES Act:

 - Community Development Block Grant (CDBG): $212,110,193